-The female gametocytes, i.e. macrogametocytes, go through some morphological changes that form macrogamete that eventually differentiate into a receptive cone.
+The female gametocytes, i.e. macrogametocytes, go through some morphological changes that form macrogametes that eventually differentiate into receptive cones.

-Oppositely, the male gametocytes (microgametocyte) will go through the process of exflagellation in the mid-gut of the Anopheles mosquito to form 6-8 flagellar-like microgametes.
+Oppositely, the male gametocytes (microgametocyte) will undergo exflagellation in the mid-gut of the Anopheles mosquito to form 6-8 flagellar-like microgametes.
 Thus, the motile microgametes will freely move inside the stomach of the Anopheles mosquito in search of macrogametes or female gametes.

-Then, the fertilization or the fusion of macro and micro gamete will occur, resulting in a spherical zygote formation.
+Then, the fertilization or the fusion of macro and microgametes will occur, resulting in a spherical zygote formation.
 After 8-10 hours, a spherical zygote differentiates into an ookinete stage.

 Ookinete differentiation into Oocyst

-After that, numerous sporozoites form after the maturation of the oocyst followed by nuclear and cytoplasmic divisions.
-Sporozoites will rupture the oocyst wall, and then it finds its way to enter the salivary gland of the mosquito.
+After that, numerous sporozoites form after the maturation of the oocyst, followed by nuclear and cytoplasmic divisions.
+Sporozoites will rupture the oocyst wall, and then it finds their way to enter the mosquito’s salivary gland.